Maternal HIV Testing and Identification of Perinatal HIV Exposure

 - HIV testing is recommended as standard of care for all sexually active women and should be a routine component of preconception care (AII).

 - Expedited HIV testing at the time of labor or delivery should be performed for any woman with undocumented HIV status; testing should be available 24 hours a day, and results should be available within 1 hour (AII).
-If results are positive, intrapartum antiretroviral (ARV) prophylaxis should be initiated immediately (AI) and infants should receive an ARV regimen that is appropriate for infants at higher risk of perinatal HIV transmission as soon as possible, pending results of supplemental HIV testing (AII).
+If results are positive, intrapartum antiretroviral (ARV) prophylaxis should be initiated immediately (AI), and infants should receive an ARV regimen that is appropriate for infants who are at higher risk of perinatal HIV transmission as soon as possible, pending results of supplemental HIV testing (AII).
 See Antiretroviral Management of Newborns with Perinatal HIV Exposure or Perinatal HIV for guidance.

 - Results of maternal HIV testing should be documented in the newborn’s medical record and communicated to the newborn’s primary care provider (AIII).